Inflectra/spira-documentation/docs/Developers/SpiraApps-Manager.md

 ## Events handlers
 There are a number of events that a SpiraApp can register against.
 This allows SpiraApps to take specific actions at relevant times based on the wider flow on the page.

+=== "Details Page"

+    ??? note "registerEvent_dataSaved(handler: (operation: string, newId: number) => void)"
+        Registers an event handler on a details page to trigger when the main form data is saved.

+        - **operation**: Proprietary string detailing what kind of save was done - undefined for normal saves, but can be new, redirect (IN, RK only), or close when doing complex saves
+        - **artifactId**: If the operation created a new artifact, it's ID is put here.
+Always paired with the redirect or new operation, depending on whether the artifact has a separate redirect operation.
+    ??? note "registerEvent_loaded(handler: (dontClearMessages: boolean) => void)"
+        Registers an event handler on the details page to trigger when the main form data is loaded.
+This will be triggered each time the data is refreshed, including switching between artifacts without a full page load.

+        - **dontClearMessages**: Whether or not the page load being performed should clear any displayed errors native to Spira.
+Unlikely to be meaningful for a SpiraApp.
+    ??? note "registerEvent_dataFailure(handler: (errorMessage: PluginRestException) => void)"
+        Registers an event handler on the details page form manager for when data is not saved correctly.

+        - **PluginRestException**: Object containing an exceptionType & message property ??? note "registerEvent_operationReverted(handler: (statusId: number, isOpen: boolean) => void)" Registers an event handler on the details page form manager for when a status change is reverted back.
+    ??? note "registerEvent_dropdownChanged(fieldName: string, <br> handler: (oldValue: string, newValue: string) => boolean): boolean"
+        Registers an event handler on the [specified dropdown field](./SpiraApps-Reference.md/#available-field-names) for when its value changes.

+        - **fieldName**: name of the artifact field this should listen to changes on
+        - **handler**:
+            - **oldValue**: the value a dropdown had selected prior to user input
+            - **newValue**: the value a dropdown is changing to based on user input
+            - **return**: False to reject the transition & return the dropdown to the original value
+        - **return**: False if the SpiraAppManager could not find the field or otherwise was unable to mount the event listener
+    - **registerEvent_gridLoaded**: registers an event handler to trigger when a [specific grid](./SpiraApps-Reference.md#available-grid-ids) is loaded.
+A grid is loaded on page load, refresh, after a cancelled edit, and after a successful grid update/edit.
+    - **registerEvent_dataPreSave**: Registers an event handler on a details page to trigger after a user has started a save operation, but before the save is submitted to the database.

-=== "Explanation"
+=== "All Pages"
     - **registerEvent_windowLoad**: registers an event handler to run on full page load (e.g. to load a dashboard widget on page load).
 Note that while the page may be fully loaded, some data or logic on the page may still be processing or loading.

+=== "Dashboards"
     - **registerEvent_dashboardUpdated**: registers an event handler on dashboard pages when the release dropdown is changed.
 This can be useful when a user changes the release on the product dashboard.

-    **Details page events**:

-    - **registerEvent_dataSaved**: registers an event handler on a details page to trigger when the main form data is saved.
-When the handler is called, an operation and artifactId parameters are passed into the handler
-    - **registerEvent_loaded**: registers an event handler on the details page to trigger when the main form data is loaded.
-When the handler is called, a boolean is provided back to the SpiraApp as a parameter, which should be ignored (internal use only).
-Note that this will be triggered each time the data is refreshed, including switching between artifacts without a full page load
-    - **registerEvent_dataFailure**: registers an event handler on the details page form manager for when data is not saved correctly.
-Receives an exception message from Spira - this may be useful to help a SpiraApp debug, but should not be presented to the user.
-    - **registerEvent_operationReverted**: Registers an event handler on the details page form manager for when a status change is reverted back.
-When the handler is called, the current status id and a boolean on if it is an open status (where relevant) are provided as parameters
-    - **registerEvent_dropdownChanged**: Registers an event handler on the [specified dropdown field](./SpiraApps-Reference.md/#available-field-names) for when its value changes.
-When the handler is called, the old and new values are provided (as ints).
-The handler can block the update by returning false or an error.
-Note that on first registering the handler, this function returns true if the handler was registered, and false if the handler could not be registered.
-    - **registerEvent_gridLoaded**: registers an event handler to trigger when a [specific grid](./SpiraApps-Reference.md#available-grid-ids) is loaded.
-A grid is loaded on page load, refresh, after a cancelled edit, and after a successful grid update/edit.
-    - **registerEvent_dataPreSave**: Registers an event handler on a details page to trigger after a user has started a save operation, but before the save is submitted to the database.

 === "Example"